Fujitsu-UTokyo-QDD/QDD/CONTRIBUTING.md

 ## QDD Versioning

-- Manually Update Git Tag SemVer Based on Commits to `main`
+- Manually Update Git Tag SemVer Based on Commits to `main`.
   - After a PR to `main` is merged, create a new tag from the release notes creation page.